AlttiRi/keep-lister/README.md

 _Currently._ TODO: implement the case insensitive search.

 _BTW, looks at [this thing](https://github.com/AlttiRi/gfycat-id-camel-caser#readme).
-It will CamelSace `incompletealarmedicelandichorse` to `IncompleteAlarmedIcelandichorse`.
+It will CamelCase `incompletealarmedicelandichorse` to `IncompleteAlarmedIcelandichorse`.
 And you find it by the search._

 ---